 Inflation, meanwhile, hasn’t unduly rattled officials — despite edging up to 2.4% in December.
 The rocky road back to 2% that they’ve repeatedly warned about is mostly down to volatile energy costs.

 One lingering concern is the services sector, where prices are still advancing at an elevated clip.
-The ECB has argued that more moderate wage gains should allow for inflation pressures there to abate, too.
+The ECB has argued that more moderate gains in workers’ pay should allow for inflation pressures there to abate, too.